cs50nestm/cs50labs/functions/README.md

 We've created a custom function named `square()`.
 We declare the function with the return type `int`, the name, `square`, and the argument with its type, `(int n)`.
 Our `main()` function calls the `square()` function when printing the square of the input.
 We call the function using its name `square` with the value we are passing into that function `side`.
 The previous line of code declares and gets a value for `side`, so this variable is already initialized.

 The function now runs and the value that's is passed it when it's called (stored in `side`) is copied into the variable defined as an input in the function (`n`).
-We now calculate the square and return it's value, which is an `int` since the function was declared with an `int` return value.
+We now calculate the square and return its value, which is an `int` since the function was declared with an `int` return value.

 Note that our function, `square()`, is defined outside of and before the `main()` function.
 Placing our function before `main()`, allows the computer recognize it before our `main()` calls it.